Go to the Apple App Store.

 There will be a purple notification bar toward the top of the screen whether in the Home, Schedule or Visits tab, if the organization accepts the application.
 There is also a one-hour timer to accept the visit.
 Tap on the notification bar.

 The next page is the Pending Visits screen.
 Tap the Accept button.

 There will be a confirmation that the visit has been accepted.
 Tap on OK.

 The visit will now show on the Schedule as Assigned.
 Tap on the visit to go to the specifics including the Patient Profile and the ability to start the visit.

 The following is the Patient Profile.
-All information shown has been entered through the Axxess AgencyCore application.
-It shows the patient's DOB, MRN #, Gender, Payor.
-Tap "Call" to auto-dial the patient phone number.
-Tap "Map" to see the patient's location in the map/directions apps available.
+All information shown has been entered through the Axxess Home Health application.
+It shows the patient’s Date of Birth, MRN #, Gender and Payer.
+Tap Call to auto-dial the patient phone number.
+Tap Map to see the patient’s location in the map/directions apps available.

 If there is a request to see the user’s identification during the visit, tap the “ID Badge” from the Visit Details page.

 The following ID Badge will display for 60 seconds or tap on Done in the top right to close the page.

 From the Visit Details, tap on the Start Visit button.